360matt-archives/FastMongo-v2/README.md

 ORM Allowing to modify documents in the Mongo db very quickly and easily with class fields and optimized reflection.

+This documentation is incomplete since v2.3 was released.

 ### :interrobang: Why use this API ?
 * :bulb: As simple as possible, it is easy to learn
 * :hourglass: Its use is very fast, even the migration